mapbox/Simple-KML/README.md

 ## License

-Copyright (c) 2010-2012 Code Sorcery Workshop, LLC and Development Seed, Inc.
+Copyright (c) 2010-2013 MapBox.

 The Simple KML library should be accompanied by a LICENSE file.
 This file contains the license relevant to this distribution.
-If no license exists, please contact [Development Seed](http://developmentseed.org).
+If no license exists, please contact [MapBox](http://mapbox.com).